RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-10-26-on-the-importance-of-distinguishing-between-stable-and-development-documentation.md

 to be rather broken.

-This problem is sort of ironic as the majority of open source software out there (most definitely including all of my projects :) as little-to-no documentation, and/or what there is, is hopelessly out-of-date.
+This problem is sort of ironic as the majority of open source software out there (most definitely including all of my projects :) have little-to-no documentation, or what there is, is hopelessly out-of-date.
 In contrast, the issue that I had with both Flaskr and LLVM was actually a case of the most easily available documentation being TOO up-to-date.